 I heard the quaver of bitter resentment in her voice, the sadness.
 It pressed on my chest like an anvil.
 Was it sympathy or remorse making me feel like I couldn’t breathe?
 Admittedly, it was both.
 I was going to add to the girl’s pain and my decision angered me.
 I was no better than Wes.
 Out of sight, out of mind.
 No, I was worse because I actually gave a shit.
 I cared what happened to the child.
 Just not enough to do the right thing, however.

-But goddamnit all, I never asked for this.
+But what the hell was I supposed to do with a kid?
+What did I know about raising one?
+Fucking nada, that’s what.
+I never asked for this, damnit.
 I wasn’t the irresponsible douche who fucked some random coed without a condom.
-Why had I been condemned to serve a seven year sentence for Wesley Gerber’s mistake?
+So why had I been condemned to serve a seven year sentence for another man’s mistake?

 My gaze sliced to the girl.
-As her huge dewy eyes looked up at me with their soulful intelligence, I realized that she could never be considered any man’s "mistake."
+As her huge dewy eyes looked up at me with their soulful intelligence, I realized that she could never be considered a "mistake."
 She was special.
 From our brief interaction, it was apparent there was more to Hailey Gerber than met the eye.
+That I wasn’t willing to find out what, would be my loss if not my greatest regret.

 From inside my jacket, I extracted a business card and handed it to the Briarbrook administrator.
 “My assistant’s contact number.
 Whatever the girl needs… if there’s an emergency… anything at all… just let her know and she’ll handle it.”